 He can utilize the tiniest space of the house in the most creative manner and makes even a small area look big with his innovative solutions.

-They have an answer to any problem that arises in between the project and finds ingenious ways to counter the problem without compromising on the quality and the aesthetics of the house.
+They have an answer to any problem that arises in between the project and find ingenious ways to counter the problem without compromising on the quality and the aesthetics of the house.

 He will help you find or choose the right construction materials/building materials for the home that is cost-effective, durable, and aesthetically pleasing.